ameyer23-m/ameyer23-m/README.md

 ### 👋 Hello there
 My name is Adam Meyer and I am an aspiring data scientist.
 This spring I will be graduating from the College of Wooster in Statistical and Data Science.
 I believe that artificial itelligence and machine learning, when used properly, will create help the world for the better.

-This Github includes person projects, some of which are still in progess, that include topics like:
+This Github includes personal projects, some of which are still in progess, that include topics like:
 - Python coding
 - Machine Learning
 - Deep Learning